1 – ‘Vision’ Theme Meeting, 20 February, 2018

 The panel heard from the Chief Executive of Basildon Council (Scott Logan) and the Head of Localities at Essex County Council (Daphne White).

-This final theme meeting will give the panel the opportunity to pull together everything which has been discussed over the last six months to draft a report which will be launched and presented back to Basildon Council later this year.
+This final theme meeting gave the panel the opportunity to pull together everything which has been discussed over the last six months to draft a report which will be launched and presented back to Basildon Council by the end of the year.